sorry-cypress/sorry-cypress/README.md

 2. The `director` creates or fetches an existing `run`, based on the parameters and responds with a randomly generated `machineId` and the allocated `runId`

-3. Each cypress client requests a next available task for the `runId` which was returned previously.
+3. Each cypress client requests a next available task for the `runId` which was returned previously

-4. The service looks at the list of specs and returns next available test.
+4. The service looks at the list of specs and returns next available test

 > Original Cypress dashboard implements different "smart" strategies for picking the next test

-5. When there're no more available tasks for a run, the services send an "empty" response - client reports it is finished.
+5. When there're no more available tests for a run, the service sends an "empty" response - client reports that it is finished

 ---